Stanleeeeey/Data-Transfer/README.md

 1. We get the string x to send to the client.
 2. We split x into packets with id
 3. We send every packet
-4. We recive ids from the reciver
+4. We receive ids from the reciver
-5. if any ID is missing we resend packet with that id untill we recive this id back
+5. if any ID is missing we resend packet with that id untill we receive this id back
 ## RECIVER
-1. We recive packet with ID
+1. We receive packet with ID
 2. Ans[ID] = packet
 3. We resend ID
-4.  recive new messages while all packets aren't recived
+4.  receive new messages while all packets aren't received

 ![image](https://user-images.githubusercontent.com/43855236/174836396-0afddf35-0464-45a3-ac96-afdec996a5b2.png)